Deep-Menpara/Warehouse-Management-and-Analytics-App/README.md

 python manage.py sqlmigrate Main_Inventory 001
 python migrate
 ```
-##We have also attached a Video of how our project works and what features are included in the repository.
+## We have also attached a Video of how our project works and what features are included in the repository.

+## You can download preview video from here https://github.com/DeepMenpara/Inventory/blob/master/Application%20Preview(DEMO%20VIDEO).mp4

 Thank You!!!